vessels-tech/papers/mywell/paper/paper.md

 Toon, John.
 "Crowdsourcing Could Lead to Better Water in Rural India".
 News.gatech.edu.
 N.p., 2016.
 Web.
 9 Apr.
 2016.
 Singh, Tanaya.
 "Farmers in Rural Maharashtra Are Fighting Climate Change.
 With Just a Mobile Phone.".
 The Better India.
 N.p., 2016.
 Web.
 10 Apr.
 2016.

-# OLD:

-## Abstract:

-Citizen science is when everyday citizens are involved in scientific study.
-Citizen science allows professionals to harness a large of resources, and amateurs the opportunity to contribute to science.
-Crowdsourcing, or obtaining information from the general public can be a method of citizen science (Howe, 2006).
-The growth of mobile networks and the ubiquity of mobile phones in low income countries (Pew, 2014) has created an opportunity for innovation around crowdsourced citizen science to solve practical problems.

-MyWell is a smartphone and SMS application for crowdsourcing groundwater, rainfall, water quality and checkdam water levels in rural India.
-Groundwater depletion is a serious issue for farmers and villagers who rely on groundwater for their livelihoods.
-MyWell crowdsources well information from villagers, and aims to improve the situation, both through information collection, and building community involvement and citizen ‘buy-in’.

-## role of citizen science in pgwm:
-_last bit_
-Ultimately, citizen science allows for more research to be accomplished globally and connects people in a worldwide environmental movement.

-## other bit?

-MyWell has two clients, MyWell SMS and MyWell Mobile.
-Both clients share the same server and database.
-The server is a Node.js server, written in JavaScript, running on Microsoft Azure Mobile Backend as a Service (MBaaS).
-MBaaS abstracts away many aspects of traditional web servers, streamlining the maintenance and upkeep of MyWell.
-MBaaS provides important features, such as autoscaling, user authentication and database management.
-In addition, Microsoft Azure MSSQL Database is used for storing all of the MyWell relational data.
-MyWell also benefits from Azure’s 95.95% uptime guarantee, making the system reliable.

-The MyWell Database is a MSSQL database, hosted on Microsoft’s Azure cloud.
-It is a relational database, containing 5 tables for storing all of the MyWell data, including well levels, user information, and historical data.
-As it is hosted on Azure, it is highly scalable, and is capable of handling thousands of well entries.

-### Azure MBaaS
-Both the MyWell Database and MyWell Server are managed through Microsoft Azure Mobile Backend as a Service (MBaaS).
-MBaaS adds another layer of abstraction to hosting and managing the server and database, simplifying the overall development and hosting process.
-MBaaS has a number of API’s, simplifying integration between MyWell Mobile and MyWell Server.
-Since it is hosted on Azure, it also has a 99.95% availability guarantee, and benefits from autoscaling and continuous integration (Microsoft Azure, 2015).
-MyWell server and database also benefit from the autoscaling features of Azure.
-Autoscaling is when the supply of computing resources is configured to automatically change to match the demand on the system.
-As MyWell scales, and the MyWell network grows, more farmers are using MyWell to track their wells, and more BJ’s are submitting well levels on a regular basis.
-This puts more demand on MyWell server resources.
-Azure MBaaS will automatically scale the number of servers to match the needs of the system, allowing MyWell to grow without constant monitoring and manual adjustment of computing resources.